evanwill/refine-lessons/chronicling-api.md

 To complete the data set, it is necessary to parse each newspaper's JSON record into individual columns.
 This is a common task, as many web APIs return information in JSON format.
 Again, GREL's `parseJson()` function makes this easy.
-For each JSON key, create a new column from *items* by parsing the JSON and selecting the key:
+Create a new column from *items* for each newspaper metadata element by parsing the JSON and selecting the key:

 - date, `value.parseJson()['date']`
 - title, `value.parseJson()['title']`